-With a combination of a small number of people + software + servers and robots.
+With a combination of a small number of people + software + servers and robots

-We are promoting a new era of company management.
+We are moving forward with a new era of company management.

-I hope to share some of the process in this section.
+I hope to share some of that process with you in this section.

 The Universe as Seen by the Hubble Telescope

-Galileo and others realized that the telescope could do much more than just magnify objects.
+Galileo and others realized that the telescope could do much more than magnify objects.